PC and console gaming always had strong communities.

 The easiest way is to offer some type of reward for interacting with the game’s social features.
 For example, you can offer extra coins or game items to players who share their progress, connect their social media accounts, or compete in a tournament.

 Furthermore, you need to make sure that you clearly explain these features to players – it’s best to do it while onboarding new players.
-Additionally, social features need to be well-integrated with core gameplay.
+Additionally, social features need to be well-integrated with the core gameplay.

 Social Features in Mobile Games: That’s it?